Planning for the unexpected: How life and disability insurance can safeguard your business

 Protecting against financial uncertainty

-When a business owner passes away unexpectedly, the financial impact can be significant.
-Life insurance provides a lump sum payment upon the owner’s death, while disability insurance offers ongoing payments if the owner is unable to work.
+If a business owner passes away or becomes disabled unexpectedly, the financial impact can be immediate and severe.
+Life insurance provides a lump-sum payout to help cover expenses upon death, while disability insurance offers ongoing income replacement if the owner is unable to work.

-A buy-sell agreement is a legally binding contract that outlines what happens to a business owner's share of the business if they die, become disabled, or otherwise leave the business.
-Life and disability insurance can fund these agreements, ensuring that the remaining owners have the necessary funds to buy out the deceased or disabled owner’s share.
+A buy-sell agreement is a legally binding contract that outlines what happens to an owner’s share of the business if they die, become disabled or depart the organization.
+Life and disability insurance can fund these agreements, ensuring the remaining owners have the resources to buy out the affected owner’s share.

 "Most of my clients who own businesses have life insurance, but many are unaware of the numerous other types of insurance that can keep a business solvent."